gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 The houses crowded shoulder-to-shoulder on either side of the street had steep roofs for the snows of northern winters and large shuttered windows to let in the breeze during the hot southern summers.
 Their whitewashed walls were spackled with brightly-painted doors, each
 unique: orange and gray, blue and red, a diamond pattern of black on gold.
 A man-tall door soldier made of wood and straw stood guard beside each, each in a carefully-mended uniform whose colors matched those of the door.
 Every storyteller on the mountain had a different explanation for the custom; all anyone really knew was that they made them because their grandparents had.

 Above the narrow street flew the town's kites.
 The townspeople launched them when the mountain left Mau Ngapcha, with wishes written on their bamboo cross-struts.
 A few had already fallen, or been blown away by storms, but most still dipped and swayed in the steady breeze of the mountain's northward journey.

 Erileine touched two fingers to her lips and pointed them at the blue, orange, and yellow paper diamond holding station downwind from her family's chimney.
 "Next year in Gandan," she whispered.
-Next year in the greatest school in the world, surrounded by books and scholars, a place where no one thought you were strange if you knew what "loquacious" meant...
+Next year in the greatest school in the world, surrounded by books and scholars, a place where no one thought you were strange if you knew what "loquacious" meant…

 A cream-and-chocolate goat bleated at Erileine from a nearby rooftop, then lowered its head to nibble the moss between its feet.
 Two startled irvings fluttered away like leaves in a sudden hurricane, returning a heartbeat later to peck at the goat's leavings.
 Hitching her satchel's strap higher on her shoulder, she ambled up the street to Mamaere Mayeule's.

 Vaszlav was just starting to set up when Erileine arrived.
 "Clear day, young *sra*," the old Hett tinker puffed, slipping his heavy pack off his shoulders and touching his hairline respectfully.

 "'Day, Vaszlav," Erileine replied.
 "Did you find the other Farberre book?"

-"Ah, that..."
-Vaszlav shrugged apologetically.
+"Ah, that…" Vaszlav shrugged apologetically.
 "I'm sorry, but the fellow wouldn't lend it out.
 Offered him half a quarter-ring, like you said, and promised he'd get the full worth of it if there was so much as a smudge on the back page, but he said it was the only copy he